computoms/computoms.github.io/_posts/2019-08-12-data-storage-persistent-storage.md

 date:   2019-08-12 14:00:00 +0200
 categories: storage
 permalink: /data-storage/2019/08/12/persistent-storage/
+image: 06_Hard-drive.jpg
+imagecaption: "Image by blickpixel from Pixabay"
 ---

-{% include figure.html image="images/posts/06_Hard-drive.jpg" caption="Image by blickpixel from Pixabay" %}

 Persistent storage are used in computer to store information for a long time.
 Files, pictures, videos should be stored in a persistent manner such that it is not lost when the computer is powered down.
 Here I will explain briefly what are the two major persistent storages used in computers: _magnetic hard drives_ and _flash memories_ or _solid state drives_.